 I have a Thai friend that is interviewing some of the Thai students, I believe, at the school that you are attending.
 Their evaluation along with yours will be very important to my consideration of what school to go to.

-ENTRY TEN.
 The course I attended was Text and Talk in Bangkok.
-The cost for the course was money well spent.
+The course cost 995 dollars and I think it was money well spent.
 The course was professionally run and delivered what it said it would.
 For anyone considering teaching in Thailand, I recommend taking a TEFL.
 Of course, you can just walk in off the street and wing it as many do - there is no shortage apparently for this type of "just a farang warm body needed" employment in LOS.
 On the other hand, if you check the job ads, you will also see that many do in fact require a TEFL certificate.

 Despite extensive experience as an instructor and having a degree, I felt I could do a better job in the TEFL classroom by taking a TEFL course.
 It certainly helped me.